-- A filter of selection to identify sustainable investments with a social objective, based on at least one of the following criteria: - companies with a Happy@Work Environment rating above or equal to 4.5/5; or - companies with a Societal Contribution of products and services above or equal to +30%; or - o companies with a Good Jobs Rating above or equal to 55/100.

-- Companies associated with a Good Jobs Rating or a Happy@Work Environment rating above or equal to the selected thresholds make a significant contribution to SDG 8.
-Companies associated with a Societal Contribution above or equal to the selected threshold therefore make a significant contribution to one or several of SDGs or the SDG's targets.
-A filter of exclusion: any company which presents risks in terms of sustainable development.
-Identified risks include inadequate non-financial practices and performance likely to jeopardize the competitiveness of companies.
+- A filter of selection to identify sustainable investments with a social objective, based on at least one of the following criteria: - o companies with a Happy@Work Environment rating above or equal to 4.5/5; or - companies with a Societal Contribution of products and services above or equal to +30%; or - o companies with a Good Jobs Rating above or equal to 55/100. - Companies associated with a Good Jobs Rating or a Happy@Work Environment rating above or equal to the selected thresholds make a significant contribution to SDG 8.
+Companies associated with a Societal Contribution above or equal to the selected threshold therefore make a significant contribution to one or several of SDGs or the SDG's targets. - A filter of exclusion: Companies are excluded if the sustainability risks identified are likely to jeopardize their competitiveness or have a major negative impact.
 A company is thus excluded if: - it is involved in activities identified in Sycomore AM SRI exclusion policy for their controversial social or environmental impacts, or - o it obtained a SPICE rating below 3/5, or - it is affected by a severe controversy (rating 3/3 in Sycomore AM controversies rating tool), or - it is targeted by Sycomore AM's Principle Adverse Impact (PAI) policy.